Learn how to develop a sound 8(a) Program application and apply best practices to secure lucrative federal contracts for

 As a small business, you can have a significant impact on your company’s future by applying for the SBA 8 a Program.
 The U.S. Congress has created this program specifically geared to small disadvantaged businesses.
 This can include 8a minority owned business enterprises and other companies that can meet the statutory certification requirements.

 Congress also gave the Small Business Administration (SBA) significant statutory and regulatory power to oversee the 8 a Program due to its potential for fraud and abuse.

 If you are seriously thinking about applying for 8a Certification Program certification, you are left to ensure compliance and to also understand the application criteria and regulations.
-We help you to become an SBA certified small disadvantaged business and to become qualified under other SBA small business programs.
+We help you to become an SBA certified small disadvantaged business enterprise and to become qualified under other SBA small business programs.